craigerm/bracejs/README.md

-# BraceJS
+# Code name: BraceJS

-An opinionated mini-framework on top of backbone.
+An opinionated mini-framework on top of backbone written in coffeescript.

-## Coming soon...
+# Status
+This is a work in progress and is not quite ready for the real world.

+# This will depend on
+- backbone (obvs!)
+- requirejs
+- bootstrap
+- handlebars